-We present the SELM approach for the channel geometry in Section 2.
-We develop stochastic numerical methods using a staggered finite volume discretization for the fluid velocity and pressure in Section 3.
-To obtain a consistent discretization of the stochastic driving fields as in [5, 4], we impose an exact fluctuation-dissipation balance on our stochastic numerical methods taking into account the augmented dissipative properties of the discrete operators relative to their continuum differential counterparts in Section 3.1.
-We show that our numerical fluctuation-dissipation balance principle combined with using an exact projection method for the incompressibility is sufficient to ensure results consistent with statistical mechanics in Section 3.2.
+$^{^{\}ddagger}$ University of California, Department of Mathematics , Santa Barbara, CA 93106; e-mail: atzberg@math.ucsb.edu; phone: 805-893-3239; fax: 805-893-2385; Work supported by W.M.
+Keck Foundation, DOE ASCR CM4 DE-SC0009254, NSF CAREER Grant DMS-0956210, and NSF Grant DMS - 1616353 principle combined with using an exact projection method for the incompressibility is sufficient to ensure results consistent with statistical mechanics in Section 3.2.
 In practice, a significant challenge is to generate efficiently the stochastic driving fields with the required covariance structure obtained from the fluctuation-dissipation balance condition.
 We show how a method with cost $O(N \log(N))$ can be developed for our discretization based on FFTs to generate efficiently the driving fields in the presence of the no-slip walls in Section 3.3.
-We validate the computational methods in Section 4 by performing studies for the stochastic field generation in Section 4.1 and for the Brownian motion of a particle diffusing in a harmonic potential in Section 4.2.
+We validate the computational methods in Section 4 by performing studies for the stochastic field generation in Section 4.1and for the Brownian motion of a particle diffusing in a harmonic potential in Section 4.2.
 As a demonstration of our computational methods we consider ellipsoidal particles within a channel and investigate the effects of confinement on both active hydrodynamic responses and passive diffusivity in Section 5.
-We first compare our computational model of ellipsolid particles to those of analytic results for the translational and rotational mobility in Section 5.1.
+We first compare our computational model of ellipsoidal particles to those of analytic results for the translational and rotational mobility in Section 5.1.
 We then investigate how the proximity of a particle to a wall within the channel effects the mobility of the ellipsoidal colloids in response to active forces or torques in Section 5.2.
 We then demonstrate through stochastic simulations that our fluctuating hydrodynamic methods capture the role of proximity to the no-slip walls as manifested in the empirical diffusivity of particles.
 We show our stochastic methods yield diffusivities in close agreement in accordance with the Stokes-Einstein relations with the predictions from the active mobility studies in Section 5.4.
 We then make comparisons to conventional Langevin dynamics in Section 5.5.
 We study the collective dynamics of a large number of colloidal particles within the channel and their density relaxations.
 We find our fluctuating hydrodynamics approach yields results having significant differences with simulations performed with conventional Langevin dynamics that neglects the hydrodynamic coupling.
-We conclude by investigating these differences by considering the intermediate scattering functions of the density relaxations.
+We conclude by investigating these differences by considering for a large number of interacting particles their collective drift-diffusion dynamics and associated correlation functions.
 Overall, we expect our introduced stochastic computational methods to be applicable broadly to problems involving confinement effects of microstructures subject to hydrodynamic coupling and thermal fluctuations.